Sphereon-SDK/classification-sdk/java8/README.md

 - **Type**: OAuth
 - **Flow**: application
-- **Authorizatoin URL**:
+- **Authorization URL**:
 - **Scopes**:
   - global: accessEverything

 ## Recommendation

-It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issue.
+It's recommended to create an instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.

 ## Author